mcourteaux/sfincludes/README.md

   --verbose                  Be verbose.
 ```

-The difference between root and src path is:
+Meaning of the paths:

- - the **include-path** is a path which will be used to find header files which
+ - an **include-path** is a path which will be used to find header files which
    can be included.
 If an include can be mapped onto a header in this folder,
    the include will be rewritten, relative to this path.
 You can add as many
-   include paths as you like.
+   include paths as you like (by repeating the flag).
- - the **src path** is the directory in which it will search for C/C++ files
+ - a **src path** is a directory in which it will search for C/C++ files
-   (headers and source files) to fix: rewrite the `#include` statements.
+   (headers and source files) to fix: it will rewrite the `#include` statements
+   in these files.
+You can add as many source folders as you like, which is
+   typical if you have a `src/` and an `include/` directory in your project
+   (note that you likely also want to fix the include statements within the
+   header files itself).

-Most often, these paths will be the same.
-Note that you always need to provide
+Often, these paths will be the same.
+Note that you always need to provide both.
-both.

 By default, `sfincludes` will output what it would do.
 Note that there is a
 summary of the includes it fixed or left untouched.
-It is adviced to first
+It is advised to first
-perform a dry run and inspect the summary to see if there are problems (i.e.:
+perform a dry run and inspect the summary to see if there are problems (i.e.,
-the total number of succesfully processed includes does not match the total
+the total number of successfully processed includes does not match the total
 number of includes found).
 Once confident, changes can actually be executed by
 running `sfincludes` with the flag `--no-dry-run`.